 INTRODUCTION

 Yersinia enterocolitica is a foodborne pathogen capable of causing yersiniosis, the fourth most reported bacterial zoonosis in the European Union (EFSA and ECDC, 2021).
 Pigs are the main reservoir of pathogenic Y. enterocolitica, especially bioserotype 4/O:3, and these bacteria have frequently been isolated from the tonsils and feces of clinically healthy pigs (Gürtler et al., 2005; Fredriksson-Ahomaa et al., 2007; Laukkanen et al., 2009; Ortiz Martínez et al., 2009; Ortiz Martínez et al., 2011; Virtanen et al., 2014; Koskinen et al., 2019).
-Consequently, pork products are important sources of human yersiniosis (Ostroff et al., 1994; Fredriksson-Ahomaa et al., 2006; Fredriksson-Ahomaa et al., 2010a; Virtanen et al., 2013).
+Consequently, pork products are important sources of human yersiniosis (Tauxe et al., 1987; Ostroff et al., 1994; Fredriksson-Ahomaa et al., 2006; Fredriksson-Ahomaa et al., 2010a; Virtanen et al., 2013).

 Yersiniosis usually manifests as gastroenteritis, but the infection may, for example, cause pseudoappendicitis or sepsis or lead to immunological sequelae such as reactive arthritis or erythema nodosum (Bottone, 1999; Fredriksson-Ahomaa et al., 2010a).
 Most infections are self-limiting, and antimicrobial therapy is therefore not needed.
-Antimicrobial agents, such as fluoroquinolones, trimethoprim-sulfamethoxazole, tetracycline, and third-generation cephalosporins, are warranted for more severe infections, in which mortality can rise to 50%, and for severe postinfectious complications (Crowe et al., 1996; Jiménez-Valera et al., 1998; Hoogkamp-Korstanje et al., 2000; Guinet et al., 2011, Fàbrega and Vila, 2012).
-Y. enterocolitica has intrinsic resistance to many β-lactam antibiotics, such as penicillin, ampicillin, and first-generation cephalosporins, due to the presence of two β-lactamase genes blaA and blaB (Cornelis and Abraham, 1975; Stock et al., 1999; Bent and Young, 2010; Bonke et al., 2011).
+Antimicrobial agents, such as fluoroquinolones, trimethoprim-sulfamethoxazole, tetracycline, and third-generation cephalosporins, are warranted for more severe infections, in which mortality can rise to 50%, and for severe postinfectious complications (Crowe et al., 1996; Jiménez-Valera et al., 1998; Hoogkamp-Korstanje et al., 2000; Guinet et al., 2011; Fàbrega and Vila, 2012).
+Y. enterocolitica has intrinsic resistance to many β-lactam antibiotics, such as penicillin, ampicillin, and first-generation cephalosporins, due to the presence of two β-lactamase genes blaA and blaB (Cornelis and Abraham, 1975; Bent and Young, 2010; Bonke et al., 2011).

 Antimicrobial resistance is a concerning global health threat (WHO, 2015).
 If necessary actions are not taken, an estimated 10 million people could die in 2050 due to antimicrobial resistance with massive consequences for patients, healthcare systems, and economies (Dadgostar, 2019).
-Using antimicrobial agents for livestock is a significant part of this multilateral problem and may increase the antimicrobial resistance of foodborne pathogens.
+Using antimicrobial agents for livestock is a significant part of this multifactorial problem and may increase the antimicrobial resistance of foodborne pathogens.
 These pathogens may transmit from production animals to humans via food products, water, or by direct contact (Collignon, 2012).
-Due to the high consumption of pork frequently contaminated with Y. enterocolitica, the transmission of antimicrobial-resistant porcine Y. enterocolitica strains to humans may complicate the treatment of the most severe forms of yersiniosis or other bacterial infections.
+The transmission of antimicrobial-resistant porcine Y. enterocolitica strains to humans may complicate the treatment of the most severe forms of yersiniosis or other bacterial infections.
 To control this public health threat, regular and comprehensive monitoring of antimicrobial resistance is required worldwide, so that necessary actions can be taken.

 The aim of our study was to assess the antimicrobial resistance of 1016 Y. enterocolitica bioserotype 4/O:3 strains isolated from porcine origin in nine European countries, and to compare the use of antimicrobial agents in these countries.
 We observed wide variation in antimicrobial resistance.
 Concerning levels of antimicrobial resistance were found in countries where the total use of antimicrobial agents is high, especially Spain and Italy.
 Our results indicate that prudent use of antimicrobials is essential to control antimicrobial resistance already at the farm level.